 by Texas Homesteader ~

-I harvest fresh herbs from the garden before the first killing frost of the year.
-Then preserve them to use all season long.
+The final harvest of all my fresh herbs from the garden happens before the first killing frost of the season.
+Then preserve them to use all year long.

 A Facebook follower asked about my herb-drying setup.
 Y’all know I’m all about simplicity!
 So I thought I’d show the simple way I dry my fresh herbs.

 How To Save Money On Herbs

 I love herbs & spices, don’t you?
 But several years ago I ran out of thyme.
 So I went to the store to buy more.
 WHEW!

 You know, there are some herbs and seasonings you can buy pretty cheaply.
 Sometimes a big jar will cost very little.

 But for some reason thyme was pretty pricey (IMO).
 Heck, for what they were charging for that little jar of thyme, I could buy a whole plant and harvest from it year in, year out!

 My most-used herbs are thyme, sage, oregano, basil and rosemary.
 So I grow them every year to make sure I always have them available, whether fresh or dried.